zhuhuihuihui/alexgaribay.github.com/source/_posts/2013-06-15-octoflat-light.markdown

 To change the color scheme after you've installed the theme, do the following:

-- Go to the sass directory
+- Go to the sass/custom directory
 - Edit the **_colors.scss** file.
-- Modify the '$theme-color' variable to be set to either 'light' or 'dark'
+- Remove the commented lines out that are specified

 {% codeblock %}
-$ cd your_octopress_dir/.themes/octoflat/sass
+$ cd your_octopress_dir/.themes/octoflat/sass/custom
 $ vim _colors.scss
-// edit the $theme-color variable
+// Delete the commented lines (3 and 18)
-// (ex. $theme-color: light;)
 {% endcodeblock %}